gsuuon/model.nvim/README.md

 Run `:Mchat` in the new buffer (with no name argument) to get the assistant response.
 You can edit any of the messages, params, options or system instruction (the first line, if it starts with `> `) as necessary throughout the conversation.
 You can also copy/paste to a new buffer, `:set ft=mchat` and run `:Mchat`.

 You can save the buffer with an `.mchat` extension to continue the chat later using the same settings shown in the header. `mchat` comes with some syntax highlighting and folds to show the various chat parts - name of the chatprompt runner, options and params in the header, and a system message.
+Note that the first line is the chat handler name, _not_ the provider name.

 Check out [the starter chat prompts](./lua/model/prompts/chats.lua) to see how to add your own.
 Check out [the reference](#chatprompt) for the type definitions.